+Your body has an internal clock.
 It’s called the Circadian rhythm.

 Your circadian rhythm is basically a 24-hour internal clock that is running in the background of your brain.
 It affects the daily rhythm of many processes in your body.
 It’s also known as your sleep/wake cycle.

 As humans, we’ve developed our sleep/wake cycle over millions of years, so it's important to understand it, respect it and use it to your advantage.

 The diagram below depicts the circadian patterns typical of someone who rises early in the morning, eats lunch around noon, and sleeps at night (10 pm).
 The exact times of your circadian rhythm will vary based on many factors, which we will discuss in this article.